Note: This is a sponsored article, and it’s a part of a paid campaign, The Other Talk with Citizens Bank.

 2. Find the Right 529

 A 529 plan is the most popular college savings tool for good reason: It provides tax-deferred investment growth, and distributions used to pay for college (and some other qualified education expenses) are federally tax-free.
 529 plans are offered by each state, and you can invest in any state’s 529 plan.
 But some are better — in terms of investment performance and incentives — than others.
 For example, we live in Florida, but we invest in the 529 from Virginia.
 About 30 states offer a state tax deduction for residents who contribute to the plan.
 Sites including savingforcollege.com and morningstar.com allow you to compare 529s across the states to see which has the best benefits for your needs.

-What are qualified education expenses that can be paid for with 529 plan withdrawals?
+What counts as qualified education expenses that can be paid for with 529 plan withdrawals?

 Qualified education expenses, as they related to 529 plans, include post-secondary education costs including tuition, room and board, technology items, and books and supplies.